 How can your startup be nurtured by its partners?
 Feedback form Patrick Joubert

-Patrick Joubert, CEO at Ponicode, now Head of Developer Experience for CircleCI, was invited by Microsoft to share his multi entrepreneur experience of how to build great partnerships for startups.
-This talk was part of B2B Rocks, an Axeleo conference that took place online September 7th to 11th.
+Patrick Joubert, CEO at Ponicode, now Head of Developer Experience for CircleCI, was invited by Microsoft to share his multi-entrepreneur experience of how to build great partnerships for startups.
+This talk was part of B2B Rocks, an Axeleo conference that took place online from September 7th to 11th.

-Thank you Axeleo, Microsoft and Karen Fortin for inviting Patrick Joubert and letting him share with the start up community his experience.
+Thank you Axeleo, Microsoft and Karen Fortin for inviting Patrick Joubert and letting him share his experience with the startup community.

 Hello everyone we are back on stage for a new session on this first day at B2B Rocks.
 We are pleased to welcome Karen and Patrick.
 How are you?